 William Simpson III, is the CEO and owner of the Chalice Farms brand.
-Chalice Farms is a vertically integrated producer, processor and retailer based in Portland, OR and currently serving medical patients and now recreational users as of Oct.
-1, 2015.
+Chalice Farms is a vertically integrated producer, processor and retailer based in Portland, OR and currently serving medical patients and now recreational users.

 William selected his company’s name because of the trilogy of definitions that make up the Chalice Farms brand, where ‘chalice’ denotes the ”cup of life.”
 In Latin chalice means pistil, which is the reproductive part of the flower, and in Rastafarian, it is a smoking apparatus and sometimes refers to the cannabis plant itself.

-Either way, with the advent of recreational sales beginning in Oregon last week, the last 15 years of William Simpson’s life have positioned his integrated operation well to be a major player in a State with visions of growing into a national brand.
+Either way, with the advent of recreational sales beginning in Oregon, the last 15 years of William Simpson’s life have positioned his integrated operation well to be a major player in a State with visions of growing into a national brand.

 Our story really begins in a time decades past with a confident young man filled with unlimited enthusiasm, curiosity and a drive for excellence who lived in many places before settling in Oregon.

 Recruited to play college football, he turned down a scholarship and parlayed his outgoing nature into a job selling bandwidth for Eschelon Telecom (a communications company) when fortunes were being made during the advent of the Internet age.
 As the slowdown hit, he moved from one hot industry to another — mortgage lending — and continued to make a great living.
 He moved onto commercial lending, and then venture capital funding start-ups.

 One of Simpson’s interests, horticulture, is where he found that he had a proverbial “green thumb.”
 It led to a collaboration with a horticultural professor and he eventually opened a hydroponic retail store before beginning a grow room building operation that would forever change his life.